AdaSalvadorAvalos/P3B-Bluetooth-Serial-ESP32/README.md

 - ESP32

 ## Introduction
-In this practice, for my Digital Processors course, I learned how to use the Bluetooth peripheral of the ESP32 to communicate with a mobile device.
+In this practice, for the Digital Processors course, we learn how to use the Bluetooth peripheral of the ESP32 to communicate with a mobile device.
 The ESP32 acts as a Bluetooth serial device, sending and receiving data between the board and a paired device.

 ## Code Explanation (with line-by-line comments):
 ```cpp